pexip/os-bidict/docs/addendum.rst

 Performance
 -----------

-:mod:`bidict` is written to be as performant as possible without sacrificing other important goals, such as safety, portability, and maintainability.
+Bidict is written to be as performant as possible without sacrificing other important goals, such as safety, portability, and maintainability.

-In general, using a :mod:`bidict` to maintain a bidirectional mapping should exhibit about the same performance as keeping two mutually-inverse one-directional mappings in sync manually.
+In general, using a bidict to maintain a bidirectional mapping should exhibit about the same performance as keeping two mutually-inverse one-directional mappings in sync manually.
 The test suite includes benchmarks so that bidict's performance can be continuously measured and improved.

-If you spot an opportunity to improve :mod:`bidict`'s performance further, please don't hesitate to
+If you spot an opportunity to improve bidict's performance further, please don't hesitate to
 :doc:`file an issue or submit a pull request <contributors-guide>`.